poovamraj/Android-Face-Detect-Library/README.md

 - Ability to use custom fragments (Thats why library is designed in that manner)

+- Provide a way to direcly open the camera view instead of going through the steps.

 - Though In Memory Persistence currently used is stable, Should analyze more deeply" whether to proceed with same method or can adopt different method like Local storage